Bachelor's in Civil Engineering

 Program educational objectives are benchmarks for career and professional accomplishments that the degree program prepares graduates to achieve during the first few years following graduation.
 Graduates of the Civil Engineering program will be able to:

-- Meet the educational requirements to pursue registration as a professional engineer in the State of Georgia and other states in the nation.
+- Meet the requirements to pursue and attain registration as a professional engineer in the State of Georgia and other states in the nation.

 Student outcomes describe the knowledge and skills acquired by students who complete the program.
 Students completing the civil engineering program will be able to:

 - Identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

 - Apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.